 The RESTORE POS AT N feature must be enabled and adapted by the machine tool builder.
-Refer to the operating manual of your machine tool for further information.
+Your machine manual provides more detailed information.

 With the RESTORE POS AT N feature (block scan) you can start a part program at any block you desire.
 The TNC scans the program blocks up to that point.
 Machining can be graphically simulated.